PythonRSAS/pythonrsas.github.io/_posts/2022-09-20-2-Remove-element.md

 # O(1) solution: swapping instead of assigning

 A guy named klintan from [Leetcode discussion](https://leetcode.com/problems/remove-element/discuss/12584/6-line-Python-solution-48-ms) has a different way of looking at things.
 He names the two pointers slow and fast.
 It uses swapping instead of assignment.
+I like this solution a lot.

 The <span class="coding">fast</span> pointer sweeps through the input array.
 For each element that it encounters that is not equal to val, it throws it to the left.